What is the best Cornish scones recipe?

 These are just some of the reasons why you should try a Cornish scone during your next visit to Cornwall and with our guide we have given you ideas about potential other toppings you can try.
 For articles like this, check out the blog section of our website.

-Christmas Breaks in Cornwall
+Christmas in Cornwall 2025

 A festive favourite

-Christmas Breaks in Cornwall
+Christmas in Cornwall 2025

-Christmas at St Michaels inclusions
+Christmas at St Michaels comes with

 • Classic King Room (upgrades available)